Sohl-Dickstein/Sum-of-Functions-Optimizer/README.md

 Email jascha@stanford.edu with questions if you don't find your answer here.

+#### Reducing overhead

+If too much time is spent inside SFO relative to inside the objective function, then reduce the number of subfunctions by increasing the minibatch size or merging subfunctions.

 #### Using with Dropout

 Noise in the minibatch/subfunction gradients will break SFO, because it uses the change in the gradient to estimate the Hessian matrix.
-If most of the gradient change is a result of noise rather than the result of the change in the parameters, then the Hessian estimate it produces will be horrible.

 This can be remedied by using frozen noise.
 That is, assign a dropout mask to each datapoint.
 Every time that datapoint is evaluated use the same dropout mask.
 This makes the gradients consistent across multiple evaluations of the minibatch.

-#### Reducing overhead

-If too much time is spent inside SFO relative to inside the objective function, then reduce the number of subfunctions by increasing the minibatch size or merging subfunctions.

 ## Reproduce figures from the paper
 To reproduce the figures from the paper, run **generate\_figures/figure\_cartoon.py**, **generate\_figures/figure\_overhead.py**, or **generate\_figures/figure\_convergence.py**.  **figure\_overhead.py** and **figure\_convergence.py** both expect a subdirectory **figure_data/** with training data.
 This can be downloaded from https://www.dropbox.com/sh/h9z4djlgl2tagmu/GlVAJyErf8.